danilolapegna/Kintsugi-Publishing-Python-Suite/README.md

-# Kintsugi Project tech stack: Code for crafting and spread high-quality knowledge!
+# Kintsugi Project AI tech stack: Code for crafting and spread high-quality knowledge!

-This project I created served my self-publishing project.
-In fact its goal was provide me with a robust framework for reviewing, translating, and analyzing my writing in various formats, so that I could analyze, review, translate my books.
-And yeah, that means having additional tools for spreading high-quality knowledge on productivity, learning, lifehacking and personal development.
+This project emerged from over a decade of self-publishing books on Amazon in multiple languages.
+Its purpose was to create a reliable AI-based framework for reviewing, translating, and analyzing my books across various formats.
+Quality has always been my top priority, and this system allowed me to ensure every book met the highest standards in clarity and precision.

+What started as a personal solution evolved into a tool for producing and sharing high-quality knowledge on productivity, learning, lifehacking, and personal development.
+It streamlined my publishing process and opened up new possibilities for content creation and dissemination.

+Note: this code can't AI-generate new books.
+I write all of my books myself.
+But can make your .docx documents much better, translate them in different languages, and much more!

 ![Book images](https://cdn.shopify.com/s/files/1/0273/6517/9457/files/Screenshot_2024-12-20_alle_17.36.17.png?v=1734712748)
 [More info here](https://www.amazon.com/stores/Danilo-Lapegna/author/B0CGMF7CGG)